upstarter/automata/CONTRIBUTING.md

 - Individual Node Blackboards
   - node blackboards use protected tables for knowledge sharing – all processes can read, one process has write access
   - the automaton will act upon seeing certain data changes in the global blackboard

-## Future Directions
-- to suggest users break up the system heartbeat(update) into phases to improve designs, is there a general abstraction and will there be any needed system support?
-- offline learning?
-- meta-level control for heartbeat adaptation